acknowledge/swiss-food-composition/README.md

 The Swiss Federal Food Safety and Veterinary Office ([FSVO](https://www.blv.admin.ch/blv/en/home.html)) has and maintain a [database](http://www.valeursnutritives.ch) of Swiss food composition.
 The database is available as a xslx file or through a webservice (more info [here](http://www.valeursnutritives.ch/request?xml=MessageData&xml=MetaData&xsl=Download&lan=en&pageKey=Start)).

 The goal of this repo is to convert the xlsx file into personalized JSON files.
-The files can contains just the needed data, in the needed language.
+The files can contain just the needed data, in the needed language.
 Well constructed JSON files can be easier to query than a huge xlsx file or slow webservice.

 The dataset is available in four languages (English, German, French and Italian).